This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-- Place the walnuts in a food processor or blender and crush until fine.
+- Place ¼ cup walnuts in a food processor and pulse until fine crumbs.
 Add this mixture to the butter, sugar, and salt.
+Add 1¾ cup all-purpose flour slowly to the mixture and mix until combined.

 - Wrap the dough in seran wrap and put it in the fridge for 1-2 hours to chill.